rumca-js/pi-wifi-access-point/README.md

 # mint-wifi-server

 Set of scripts that allow a user to create Wifi server.

-I operate on a laptop with a 'Edimax' dongle attached.
-The Wifi server functionality was enabled for that dongle.
-It does not provide any means of Network bridging.
-It allows only to connect to the laptop, from example, from telephone.
+For example after setup and execution you can connect your telephone to your linux laptop via Wifi.

+In my setup I create the Wifi server on 'Edimax' Wifi dongle.

 # Use cases